Tiross/date-enhancer/README.md

 #### Week

-format character | Description | Example
+character | Description | Example
 :---------------:|-------------|--------
 W | ISO-8601 week number of year, weeks starting on Monday | 42 (the 42nd week in the year)

 #### Month

-format character | Description | Example
+character | Description | Example
 :---------------:|-------------|--------
 F | A full textual representation of a month, such as January or March | January through December m | Numeric representation of a month, with leading zeros | 01 through 12